UFC Fight Night: Hunt vs Mir: Predictions & Analysis

 A few statistical edges stand out.
 Magny throws significantly more leather — a 0.5 sig. strike per minute gap.
 Magny is far more active with takedowns, averaging 1.4 more per 15 minutes.
 Lombard has tighter striking defense, making opponents miss more often.

-**The Pick: Neil Magny over Hector Lombard.** The model is firm on this one: Magny at 75%.
-Notably, the betting market has Magny at 49% implied while our model sees 75% — a 26-point disagreement that could signal value.
+The Pick: Neil Magny over Hector Lombard.
+We're leaning Magny here at 74%, a solid but not overwhelming edge.
+Notably, the betting market has Magny at 49% implied while our model sees 74% — a 24-point disagreement that could signal value.

 Jake Matthews vs Johnny Case